 Comprehensive Difficult IV Access Scoring Tool (C-DIVA)

-Assesses patient and vein characteristics to identify risk of difficult IV access.
+Assess patient and vein characteristics to identify the risk of difficult peripheral IV access.

 The Comprehensive Difficult IV Access Scoring Tool (C-DIVA) is a bedside screening score used to identify patients who are at risk of difficult peripheral IV access before repeated failed attempts happen.
 Its purpose is to help clinicians recognize likely difficult access early and escalate to a more experienced inserter or vascular access specialist when appropriate.